Asus Transformer Book TX300 Buying Guide

 Update and Current Details:

-Release Date: Finally official word from Asus.
-It's going to be available on May 21st!
-It's true, and you can see the Facebook post here.
+Release Date: Finally it's official.
+It's now available!
+It's true, and you can see the Asus Facebook post here.

 Review Summary and Links: So far Engadget has done a nice write-up.
 They are skeptical about the merits of a 13-inch tablet and the slightly dated processor, especially considering the Intel Haswell are coming soon.
 That said, it's best to read the review here and judge for yourself.